slaxman/TokenExchange/README.md

     Resume sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
 Specify 'function=resume' in the HTTP request.
 Pending requests will be processed and normal processing will resume.

   - SendBitcoins
     Send Bitcoins from the SPV wallet.
-Specify 'function=sendBitcoins&address=xxxxx&amount=nn.nn' in the HTTP request.
+Specify 'function=sendBitcoins&address=string&amount=number' in the HTTP request.

   - SetExchangeRate
     Set the token exchange rate.
-Specify 'function=setExchangeRate&rate=n.nnn' in the HTTP request.
+Specify 'function=setExchangeRate&rate=number' in the HTTP request.
 The initial exchange rate is specified by 'exchangeRate' in token-exchange.properties when the TokenExchange database is created.
 The rate set by SetExchangeRate will be used until a new rate is specified and will persist across server restarts.

   - Suspend
     Stop sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
 Specify 'function=suspend' in the HTTP request.
 Token redemption requests and bitcoin deposits will still be added to the database but the requests will not be processed until sending is resumed or the NRS server is restarted.